Scottish teacher strikes to go ahead after offer deadline passes

 Schools in Glasgow and East Lothian will be targeted on the first day of the campaign with strike action then continuing on a rolling basis within two authorities each day.

-Earlier this week, Scotland's education secretary Shirley-Anne Somerville said she would leave "no stone unturned" to bring about a quick resolution to the strikes.

-However, Ms Somerville said there was still "some distance" between the two sides in the pay dispute and that both sides in the dispute would have to compromise in order to reach a resolution.
+It follows strikes this week that closed almost every primary school in Scotland on Tuesday, and every secondary school on Wednesday.

-Preliminary exams due to take place this week had to be rescheduled for some pupils due to the strikes.
+Preliminary exams due to take place had to be rescheduled for some pupils.

+It was a great disappointment to the teachers unions that no new pay offer was put to them today.
+But it was, probably, no great surprise.

+It had become apparent that the gulf between what the unions want and what council and the Scottish government say they can afford remains wide.